 111. Such a simple and yet complex little number.
 You can take the year you were born in (only the last two digits, as in ’70), add your age and then (sometimes) add 1.
 The answer is 111.
 But I’m not talking parlor tricks this time.
 This nasty little number was the temperature on our dashboard as we were driving to Ticket to the Twenties.
 Ewww!

 I prepared a little picnic for us to enjoy while we listened to Dean Mora.
-I had to resort to cucumber sandwiches, as every other picnic sandwich I use is a “salad”-type sandwich with mayo in it and I didn’t want spoilage in the heat.
+I resolved last year to picnic, and indeed I did.
+I had to resort to cucumber sandwiches, as every other picnic sandwich I use is a “salad”-type sandwich with mayo in it.
+Food poisoning in the heat does not make for an appealing picnic.
 So with the sandwiches, a platter of salami and cheese, spiced madeleines, grapes, and Ritz crackers (more 30s than 20s, but there you have it) we lounged under the trees, closed our eyes, and listened to the music.

-After listening to Dean Mora, we packed the picnic away and went to the back of the property where Janet Klein was playing.
+After listening to Dean Mora, we packed the picnic away and went to the back of the property.
+It was time for Janet Klein to play.
 Isn’t that a great lineup?
 And I died admiring Janet’s cute dress.
 Isn’t it adorable!
 I see myself whipping my sewing machine out in the near future!

 But best of all I got to meet my blogging buddy, Mr. Wacky Tacky himself, Mr. Tiny and his sister Mary.
 He had posted on Facebook he was listening to Janet Klein and I said I have to go find him!
 And thus two blogging cronies finally met.